Richard Baggallay

 Sir Richard Baggallay PC (1816 – 1888) was a British barrister, politician, and judge.
-After serving as Attorney-General under Benjamin Disraeli from 1874 to 1875, Baggallay was appointed a Lord Justice of Appeal in Chancery (Lord Justice of Appeal from 1877), serving until his death in 1883.
+After serving as Attorney-General under Benjamin Disraeli from 1874 to 1875, Baggallay was appointed a Lord Justice of Appeal in Chancery (Lord Justice of Appeal from 1877), serving until his resignation in 1885.

 Background and education

 Baggallay was one of the sons of Richard Baggallay, of Stockwell, a member of the Merchant Taylors' Company and a significant warehouseman of the City of London (d.1870, will sworn at under £30,000).
 He attended Gonville and Caius College, Cambridge where he graduated with a BA in 1839 followed by an MA in 1842.
 He was called to the Bar, Lincoln's Inn, in 1843.

 Political and legal career

 Bagallay sat as a Conservative Party Member of Parliament (MP) for Hereford from 1865 to 1868.
 He was knighted on 14 December 1868 after losing his seat, but was re-elected in 1870 as MP for Mid Surrey, holding the seat until 1875.
 He served briefly as Solicitor-General under Benjamin Disraeli in 1868 and again in 1874, and as Attorney-General under Disraeli from 1874 to 1875.
-In 1875, he was sworn of the Privy Council and appointed to the newly established Court of Appeal, where he served until his death in 1888.
+In 1875, he was sworn of the Privy Council and appointed to the newly established Court of Appeal, where he served until his resignation in 1885.
+He thereafter occasionally sat in the Privy Council until his death in 1888.